ccleberg/cmc.pub/content/blog/2022-06-07-self-hosting-freshrss.md

 ## Docker

-I initially tried to set up a `docker-compose.yml` file with a `.env` file because I prefer to have a file I can look back at later to see how I initially started the container, but it simply wouldn\'t work for me.
-I\'m not sure why, but I assume I wasn\'t telling `docker-compose` where the `.env` file was.
+I initially tried to set up a `docker-compose.yml` file with a `.env` file because I prefer to have a file I can look back at later to see how I initially started the container, but it simply wouldn't work for me.
+I'm not sure why, but I assume I wasn't telling `docker-compose` where the `.env` file was.

 Regardless, I chose to simply run the service with `docker run`.
-See the following command for my
-`docker run` configuration:
+See the following command for my `docker run` configuration:

 ```sh
 sudo docker run -d --restart unless-stopped --log-opt max-size=10m \